SWE 233: Intelligent User Interfaces

 This course examines the design, implementation, and evaluation of intelligent user interfaces; interactive systems that use AI techniques to enhance usability, adapt to context, and support user goals.
 We will focus on applications in software engineering, including intelligent developer tools, AI-assisted programming environments, and data science workflows.

-The course begins with fundamentals of user interface design and human-computer interaction, then explores user modeling, personalization, context-aware and adaptive systems, conversational interfaces, and agentic tools.
+The course begins with fundamentals of user interface design and human-computer interaction, then explores user modeling, conversational interfaces, and agentic tools for various software engineering-related tasks and processes.
 We will discuss trade-offs among different approaches, design for diverse users, and study how to evaluate them.

 You will critically analyze research papers from HCI, software engineering, and AI conferences (e.g., CHI, UIST, IUI, ICSE, FSE) and apply these insights in a quarter-long project.
 Through the project, you will design and prototype an intelligent interface, conduct a literature review, develop a study design, and present your work.
 The final deliverable will be a research paper draft (in the style of a conference submission) and an evaluation plan, ready to complete with results after the course.